zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 ![14.png](/user-pictures/goat/custommodels/14.png)

 Also, you may notice a few BUFFBONES here and there, do not delete those!
-These are used for the particles effect!
+These are used for the particle effects!
 </details>

 # Placing the bones